 If you want to be a good writer, you’ve got to read.

 I had an English professor that told her students to “read,” she didn’t care what we read as long as we were reading something.

 Drones are an excellent tool for survival.
-You can track games, do recon and use them for security, among other things.
-Check out this comprehensive Ready Squirrel article, “19 Uses for a Drone During SHTF.”
+You can track game, do recon and use them for security, among other things.
+If you are interested in drones Check out the Ready Squirrel article, 19 Uses for a Drone During SHTF.